cow-snake/nikke-mg/docs/gamecontent.md

 Alice diary is a limited event that rewards you with **<span class="color-pink">Alice</span>** when you clear chapter 11, and lots more rewards as the days go on.

+### **<span class="color-red">Drake: Road to Villain</span>**

+insert event img later

+Road to Villain event is the best event for resources in the game.
+It has 99 levels, and rewards are plentfull.
+It will also give you Drake, then copies of her.
+However, this event olny opens when you are done with Alice Diary, see it as a step up event for progression.
+You will miss the rewards this gives you...
+I miss it too.

 ### **BlaBla menu**

 ![blabla](media/blabla.png)